bgd-labs/aave-proposals-v3/src/20240421_Multi_AprilFinanceUpdate/AprilFinanceUpdate.md

 The AGD mulisig `eth:0x89C51828427F70D77875C6747759fB17Ba10Ceb0` will be able to use the allowance function on `0x464C71f6c2F760DdA6093dCB91C24c39e5d6e18c` to claim the GHO.

+### Merit Allowances

+- Allowance of 3.0M GHO for the Merit program
+- Allowance of 645 aEthWETH for the Merit program

 ### Returning RealT's supplied WXDAI to RealT

 Transfer 3,504 armmv3WXDAI to `0x7DA9A33d15413F499299687cC9d81DE84684E28E` on Gnosis Chain.